 - Results of an English knowledge test (if applicable)

 (1) Only PDF, Word/.doc and JPEG files will be accepted.

 (2) In case you have not yet obtained your BSc degree and you are in the last year of your study, please attach a statement of your university confirming that you are in the last year of your studies and stating that you are expected to graduate before October 2014.

-Deadlines for application depend on whether you are EU/EEA or Non EU student.
-Non EU students may apply until 15th of July (due to the visa requirements) and EU/EEA students may apply until 1st of September.
-Non EU students will be notified about their acceptance until 1st of August with further instructions.
+Deadlines for an application depend on whether you are EU/EEA or Non-EU student.
+Non-EU students may apply until 15th of July (due to the visa requirements) and EU/EEA students may apply until 1st of September.
+Non-EU students will be notified about their acceptance until 1st of August with further instructions.

 Final enrolment list will be made on 15th of September according to the assessment of candidates’ achievements and educational background, and all further information will be sent to accepted candidates.
 Also, every candidate that did not make it to the enrolment list will be properly notified.